Milith97/React-Personal-Portfolio-Website/README.md

-This is personal website for using  React Next js, Tailwind CSS,
+This is personal website for using  Next js, Tailwind CSS,